SIRREG001/Travel-agency-web-development/README.md

 # Travel-agency-web-development
-Travel Agency Web development- I have created a non-responsive travel agency web.
+Travel Agency Web development- I have created a non-responsive travel agency web with just HTML and CSS